 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
 For example, looking at the last four months of land sales in Kalispell*, you can see that as you purchase more land, the average price per acre decreases.

 *Since there were no sales of 40+ acres yet this year, the 2022 annual average was used for that category.

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.

 In April 2023, 14 land parcels sold which was 8% fewer than last year but four more than last month.
 There are currently 34 land sales under contract which is less than last month.
 The land market remains softer than the same time last year.

 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
 The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
 In 2022, the average was also 5.1 months.
-In April 2023, land took nearly seven months to sell on average.
-It will be interesting to see how this measurement changes over the next few months.
-Property that is priced well for its location, services and amenities can sell relatively quickly.
+In April 2023, land took nearly seven months to sell which is slightly longer than last month’s results.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In April 2022, $9.7M of land was sold, 11% more than last March and 57% more than last month.
-Land parcels currently under contract have a list price value of close to $18M.
-Next month’s results may be similar to this month’s, depending on which of the contracted sales close.
+In April 2023, $2.7M of land was sold, 72% less than last April and 42% less than last month.
+Land parcels currently under contract have a list price value of close to $7.2M.
+Next month’s results may be better to this month’s, depending on which of the contracted sales close.
 So many factors go into the $ value of land sold that this is more of an informational fact than a predictive one.

 To see previous land-related market reports, click here.